Reinventing Los Angeles

 About the Author

-Robert Gottlieb is Professor of Urban and Environmental Policy and founder and former Director of the Urban and Environmental Policy Institute at Occidental College in Los Angeles.
+Robert Gottlieb is Henry R. Luce Professor of Urban and Environmental Policy and founder and former Director of the Urban and Environmental Policy Institute at Occidental College in Los Angeles.
 He is the author of Environmentalism Unbound: Exploring New Pathways for Change (2001), and Reinventing Los Angeles: Nature and Community in the Global City (2007), both published by the MIT Press, and other books.